HerrNamenlos123/tello/README.md

 ## Build process

 There is no build process.
-This is a single-header library, which means you only need to include `tello.hpp` and that's it.
+This is a single-header library, which means you only need to include [tello.hpp](tello.hpp) and that's it.
 Look at the examples to see how to use it.

 Alternatively, there is also a `CMakeLists.txt` available, so if you want to keep it easy to update you might also use this repository as a git submodule.
 Then you would simply include the library in cmake.
-Take a look at the [examples](examples) folder.
+Take a look at the [example](example) folder.

+## Portability

+Due to the nature of single-header libraries

 ## Examples